 Where can I buy a Cruce Andino ticket?

-You can buy your ticket directly online at the Turisur website.
+You can buy your Cruce Andino ticket directly online here.
 There are also tour offices in Bariloche and Puerto Varas where you can buy your ticket.

 Can I change the date of my ticket?